Avril-Cui/concept_backend/README.md

 [ConsoleOutput](design/results/ConsoleOutput.md)

 ## `/design/results/design.md`
-A design file explaining changes I made to the concept as specified in Assignment 2 and any other issues that came up (in markdown).
+A design file explaining changes I made to the concept and application designs as specified in Assignment 2 and any other issues that came up (in markdown).
 Also records interesting moments with explanation and links to relevant files.

 # `/context`
 Snapshots that confirm that I worked in a reflective and incremental way.